Protect Your Children When They Leave Home

 Protecting Property

 - Have you been to your child’s new home?
-Does it have working locks on all entrance and exit points as well as windows, outhouses etc. Security risks depending on the type of accommodation your child is moving into: shared flats or houses are statistically much more likely to be broken into than a hall of residence.
+Does it have working locks on all entrance and exit points as well as windows, outhouses etc. There are security risks depending on the type of accommodation your child is moving into, for example, shared flats or houses are statistically much more likely to be broken into than halls of residence.

 - Have you insured your child’s possessions?